Hawthorne Bridge

 The Hawthorne Bridge is a truss bridge with a vertical lift that spans the Willamette River in Portland, Oregon, joining Hawthorne Boulevard and Madison Street.
 It is the oldest vertical-lift bridge in operation in the United States and the oldest highway bridge in Portland.
-It is also the busiest bicycle and transit bridge in Oregon, with over 8,000 cyclists and 800 TriMet buses (carrying about 17,400 riders) daily.
+It is also the busiest bicycle bridge in Oregon, with over 8,000 cyclists and 800 TriMet buses (carrying about 17,400 riders) daily.
 It was added to the National Register of Historic Places in November 2012.

 Statistics

 The bridge consists of five fixed spans and one 244 ft vertical-lift span.
 It is 1382 ft in total length.
 The bridge was originally 63 ft wide, including two five-foot sidewalks, but the sidewalks were widened to 10 feet in 1998, increasing the structure's overall width to 73 ft.
 The 880000 lb counterweights are suspended from the two 165 ft towers.
 It is operated by a pair of 150-horsepower motors.
 On average, the lift span is raised for river traffic 120 times per month.
 While the river is at low level, the bridge is 49 ft above the water, causing it to be raised an average of 200 times per month.
 As of 2001, the average daily traffic was 30,500 vehicles.
 The bridge was designed by Waddell & Harrington, which also designed the Steel and Interstate bridges.
 John Alexander Low Waddell invented the modern-day vertical-lift bridge.